 I remember being shocked the first time I saw Pa lying on his hospital bed.
 He had lost a lot of weight and looked like a skeleton.
 He was so weak he could hardly speak or keep his eyes open.
 Eating a bite of a biscuit took a huge effort and a long time.
-There were large holes in his abdomen stuffed with cotton into which tubes were inserted to drain out the pus, and the wounds had to be carefully cleaned every day and this was most painful for him.
+There were large holes in his abdomen stuffed with cotton into which tubes were inserted to drain out the pus, and the wounds had to be carefully cleaned every day which was most painful for him.

-While Pa was in hospital I read an advertisement calling for actors and actresses to audition for a play which was to be performed at an International Theatre festival at the Aldwych Theatre in London.
+While Pa was in hospital I read an advertisement in the local newspaper.
+Actors and actresses were wanted to audition for a play which was to be performed at an International Theatre festival at the Aldwych Theatre in London.
 I was excited by this and decided to audition without my parent's knowledge.
 There were over 2000 applicants and I didn't think I stood half a chance of getting a part, but to my utter amazement, I did!
-I got a letter offering me a tiny part, that of Mandodri, the servant girl to Sita in a grand production of "The Ramayana."
+I got a letter offering me a tiny role, that of Mandodri, the servant girl to Sita in a grand production of "The Ramayana."